bcdataca/workshop2018/content/project/project-2.md

 date = "2018-05-06"

 # Project title.
-title = "BCSA Project"
+title = "Linking Single Nucleotide Polymorphisms to Cytokine marker levels."

 # Project summary to display on homepage.
-summary = "Soyean Kim<br />BC Safety Authority"
+summary = "Keith Wallace<br />St. Paul's Hospital"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "proj/bcsa/bcsalogo.png"
+image_preview = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`